 In Microsoft Edge, under Advanced Settings section you can opt to use Caret browsing.

-If you wish to enable Caret browsing on startup of Internet Explorer, you can tweak the setting with our Ultimate Windows Tweaker.
+If you wish to enable Caret browsing on startup, you can tweak the setting with our Ultimate Windows Tweaker.

-Firefox & Chrome user may wanto to learn how to enable Caret Browsing in Firefox and Chrome.
+Firefox & Chrome users may wanto to learn how to enable Caret Browsing in Firefox and Chrome.